Some Classic Examples of Lottery Prize Scams

 In order to carry out the fraud, the procedure that is generally followed consists of informing the potential victim that they have been the lucky winner of a substantial prize (even if they have not participated in any draw), although they cannot collect this prize until they have paid an amount going towards the taxes, bank costs, delivery costs or insurance processing, etc. Usually, the fraudster warns their potential victim that the deadline to pay these charges is very soon and that their right to collect the prize is about to expire.

-Prize and lottery scammers usually contact potential victims by email, congratulate them on winning and provide them with rather elaborate instructions on how to obtain their money.
+Lottery prize scammers usually contact potential victims by email, congratulate them on winning and provide them with rather elaborate instructions on how to obtain their money.
 The emails will inevitably be sent from anonymous Gmail, Yahoo or Hotmail accounts.
-Many are based in Amsterdam, where experienced Nigerian “419” scammers have set up shop.
+Many are based in Amsterdam, where experienced “419” scammers have set up shop.
+Others work out of London.

 Most likely, as is the case with many other scams, they will ask you to provide personal details, including a bank account number or credit card number, ostensibly to allow them to pay for the bank transfer and administrative costs.
 Instead, they will use that information to impersonate you, commit identity theft and make exorbitant charges to your credit card or withdraw your savings from your bank account, or both.